- Son of the Mask destroyed the franchise singlehandedly.

 The Boondock Saints is a cult classic that should be left alone.
-It’s one of those films that you can watch over and over again and it never gets old.
-So, why in the name of everything pure and wonderful was a sequel ever created?
-Worst part is The Boondock Saints 2 is a terrible movie and taints the original’s legacy.
+It’s one of those films you can watch repeatedly, and it never gets old.
+So, why was a movie sequel ever created in the name of everything pure and wonderful?
+The worst part is The Boondock Saints 2 is a terrible movie, and the sequel taints the original’s legacy.

 RELATED: The 8 Worst Movies of All Time

 Are there any other movie sequels that you think were terrible and pointless?